 Some things are 100% reliable.
 Tax season comes every year, your friend will be late for dinner, it’s raining in Seattle and your hands are cold.
 We all know someone who always has cold hands.
 It could be your significant other.
 It might even be you.
 Cold hands, even in warm settings, are a very common complaint and while it’s a bit uncomfortable, the symptoms are generally benign.
-About 5% of the U.S. population has Raynaud’s, a disease affecting circulation, causing blood vessels to narrow in the hands and sometimes toes.
+About 5% of the U.S. population has Raynaud’s, a disease affecting circulation, causing blood vessels in the hands and feet to narrow.
 What are your cold hands trying to tell you?

 There are two different types of Raynaud’s, primary and secondary.
 To discuss the differences, causes and concerns, we spoke with Sarah Blankenheimer, a nurse practitioner focused on rheumatology at Banner – University Medicine Rheumatology Clinic in Phoenix, Arizona.
 She explained the disease and when a person should become concerned.